Terkwood/book/src/tech/BUGOUT/emo.md

 GO felt different than chess.
 There was a sense of immense possibility.
 There was time to think about the future.
 Winning was hard.
 Getting your skill up with a same-stage newbie was exhilarating, because you grew together.

-Eventually I got my board signed by [VICTOR WOOTEN](https://www.victorwooten.com/) while attending a concert performance given by [Béla Fleck and the Flecktones](TODO) at the [Indiana Roof Ballroom](https://www.indianaroof.com/):  we had been playing some small rounds prior to the start of the concert.
-It must have been 1999?
+Eventually I got my board signed by [VICTOR WOOTEN](https://www.victorwooten.com/) while attending a concert performance given by [Béla Fleck and the Flecktones](https://www.flecktones.com/) at the [Indiana Roof Ballroom](https://www.indianaroof.com/):  we had been playing some small rounds prior to the start of the concert.

+It must have been...
+1999?
+Victor Wooten was super gracious, and inspired everyone to a wholesome life of technical mastery.
+I was young.
+I wore an undersized fedora.

-The music was great, and the signature fueled my fire.
+The music was phenomenal, and Wooten's signature fueled my fire.

 ![TODO: image](of/the/board)